Youngzt998/CompCertDev/README.md

 This is an instruction on how to evaluate the artifact of our project in our paper *Fully Verified Instruction Scheduling: a lightweight and flexible approach*.

+The artifacts consists of two parts: mechanized proofs and performance experiments.
+Evaluating the mechanized proofs only requires software dependencies on Linux machine and the use of proof assistant Coq.
+Evaluating the experiments requires an in-order Risc-V hardware.

+This documentations contains step-by-step building guides and a detailed paper-to-artifact correspondence guide that matches every lemma/theorems in our submitted paper with the mechanized proofs.

 # Environment Configuration